 The aim of the Code is to ensure that the promotion of medicines to health professionals and to administrative staff is carried out within a robust framework to support high quality patient care.
-As well as covering promotional material, it controls samples, meetings, promotional aids, the provision of medical and educational goods and services, outcome or risk sharing agreements, patient access schemes, joint working between the pharmaceutical industry and the NHS, the conduct of non-interventional studies and the use of health professionals and administrative staff as consultants.
+As well as covering promotional material, it controls samples, meetings, promotional aids, the provision of medical and educational goods and services, outcome or risk sharing agreements, patient access schemes, joint working between the pharmaceutical industry and the NHS, the conduct of non-interventional studies, the use of health professionals and administrative staff as consultants and transfers of value to health professionals, administrative staff and healthcare organisations.
 The Code also sets standards relating to the provision of information to patients and the public as well as relationships with patient groups.
 The industry considers that provided the requirements of the Code are met, working with patients and patient organisations can bring significant public health benefits.
 These requirements also apply to working with all user groups, such as disability associations, relative and carer associations and consumer associations.